 - whether to burn the depletion die for bonus melee damage

 Quite a few interesting decisions for the wielder to make, and we didn’t introduce any additional crunch into the game!
-With all the mechanical stuff done, now we can focus on the flavor and narrative, and bring some life into the weapon, and maybe some personality quirks.
+With all the mechanical stuff done, now we can focus on the flavor and narrative, and breathe some life into the weapon, complete with personality quirks.
 What we mostly have is an artifact that is dualistic in nature, so we can use various dualistic narratives to craft a story around it.